-User experience (UX) designers create products with the end user in mind.
-Basically, their primary goal is increasing user satisfaction.
+User experience designers (UX) create products with the end-user in mind.
+Their primary goal is increasing user satisfaction.

 The field of UX varies greatly.
 Some UXers focus on user research exclusively, while others may be more involved with prototyping products.

 - User research: understanding users through interviews or other methods like card sorting.

 - Information architecture: knowing the most effective ways to structure content on a site or app.

 - Data-driven design: making design choices based on data analysis.

 - Wireframing and prototyping: building test versions of websites/web apps.

 Software Quality Tester